a4lamber/Leetcode/LeetCode/README.md

 ## in-place algorithm
 generally speaking, in-place algorithm performs better in terms of space and time complexitity, but it suffers in concurrent setting.
-When `inpuy` has been modified during function written with in-place algo, other functions in other thread can't access it and have to wait for the function finishes.
+When `input` has been modified during function written with in-place algo, other functions in other thread can't access it and have to wait for the function finishes.

 ## recursive vs iterative